Traveling to South Africa with your toddler?

 The origin of Afrikaans

-A person in a white jacket stands on a rocky outcrop surrounded by green shrubs, with a large mountain range and clear blue sky in the background—a perfect scene for travelling through the breathtaking landscapes of South Africa.
+A person stands on a rocky outcrop surrounded by green bushes, with a large mountain range and clear blue sky in the background.

 As a Dutch person, you’re likely to recognize many words in Afrikaans.
 This language, primarily spoken in South Africa and Namibia, contains unique variations of Dutch!
 But what exactly is Afrikaans and how did it come about?
 Let’s dive into the history of this fascinating language with a quick lesson from Teacher Charlie!